openshift/training/05-Services-Routing-Complete-Example.md

 Let's try to create a router:

     oadm router

+    error: router could not be created; you must specify a service account with --service-account

+Well, we just created that, and it's called `router`, so let's try again:

+    oadm router --service-account=router

     error: router could not be created; you must specify a .kubeconfig file path containing credentials for connecting the router to the master with --credentials

 Just about every form of communication with OpenShift components is secured by SSL and uses various certificates and authentication methods.
+The installer created a `~/.kube/config` file which contains the credentials for the user account `system:admin` (the cluster administrator) to use to access the API.
-Even though we set up our `.kubeconfig` for the root user, `oadm router` is asking us what credentials the *router* should use to communicate with the master.
-We also need to specify the router image, since the tooling defaults to upstream/origin:
+But `oadm router` is asking us what credentials the *router* should use to communicate with the master.

     oadm router --dry-run \
-    --credentials=/etc/openshift/master/openshift-router.kubeconfig
+    --credentials=/etc/origin/master/openshift-router.kubeconfig \
+    --service-account=router

+    error: router "router" does not exist (no service)

-Adding that would be enough to allow the command to proceed, but if we want this router to work for our environment, we also need to specify the router image (the tooling defaults to upstream/origin otherwise) and we need to supply the wildcard cert/key that we created for the cloud domain.
-Since the `router` command will create all of the resources in the *default* project, and the *default* project has the `nodeSelector` for the *infra* region, the router pod will land there.
+Adding that would be enough to allow the command to proceed, but, if we want this router to work for our environment, we need to supply the wildcard cert/key that we created for the cloud domain.
+Since the `router` command will create all of the resources in the *default* project, and the *default* project has the `nodeSelector` for the *infra* region, the router pod will land there (in the *infra* region).

     oadm router router --replicas=1 \
     --default-cert=cloudapps.router.pem \
-    --credentials='/etc/openshift/master/openshift-router.kubeconfig' \
+    --credentials='/etc/origin/master/openshift-router.kubeconfig' \
     --service-account=router

 If this works, you'll see some output:

-    password for stats user admin has been set to Cwwk96Huso deploymentconfigs/router
+    password for stats user admin has been set to xMH727koMO DeploymentConfig "router" created
-    services/router
+    Service "router" created

 **Note:** You will have to reference the absolute path of the PEM file if you did not run this command in the folder where you created it.